mj2905/InferenceBot/README.md

 Each class in this module provides either a method to convert the object into an Atom or a Predicate for the inference engine.
 Refer to the documentation in the source code for further details.

-## Wiki scrapping
+## Wiki scraping
-### Scrapping engine
+### Scraping engine

-### Scrapper classes
+### Scraper classes
-The scrapper classes look for so called "concepts".
+The scraper classes look for so called "concepts".
 Concepts are features appearing in pages that are of certain relevance for the Bot.
 For example, an encounter between two individuals is a concept.
-The actual scrapping work is done in scrapper classes.
-Each of those classes specialize in scrapping a given concept and they must define the following functions:
+The actual scraping work is done in scraper classes.
+Each of those classes specialize in scraping a given concept and they must define the following functions:

 * `keyword`: returns the keyword used to identify useful concepts
 * `find`: returns a list of tags in which the concept was identified
 * `extract`: return an object corresponding to the concept

-To add scrapper classes, simply make them inherit from the abstract Scrapper class in WikiScrapper.py file and implement the function listed above.
+To add scraper classes, simply make them inherit from the abstract scraper class in Wikiscraper.py file and implement the function listed above.

 Refer to the documentation in the source code for further details.